-Humboldt County is the oldest county in Nevada, with a description dating back to 1881 of “alkali plains, covered in part with scattering sage-brush, with now and then a tuft of bunch-grass.”
+Humboldt County is the oldest county in Nevada, described in Thompson and West's book "History of Nevada" as having “alkali plains, covered in part with scattering sage-brush, with now and then a tuft of bunch-grass.”
 Bordering Oregon and near California and Idaho, today the Humboldt high desert is mostly characterized by flat valleys and abrupt mountain elevations, with views to wildflower, sagebrush, meadows and even sand dunes.
 This geographic backdrop and history in the west lends Humboldt County to being part self-reliant and part community-driven.

 In Humboldt County, summer days are hot, and at night the temperature drops.
 In the winter, lows average around 16 F. The county averages 18 inches of snow.
 While the county was originally named for the Humboldt River, it is currently made up of less than 0.1% water.
 Apart from census-designated places in the county, such as Paradise Valley or Fort McDermitt, Winnemucca is the county’s sole incorporated city.
 This city, partly due to its rich history, supports activity that makes it the chief outsourcing center in Humboldt County.
 For example, Amtrak, with its California Zephyr, provides daily service in Winnemucca toward both San Francisco and Chicago.
 Winnemucca also houses the headquarters of the Winnemucca Indian colony of Nevada, which is a federally recognized tribe of both Western Shoshone and Northern Paiute Indians.